 Recent conceptional and technical progress makes it possible to prepare and explore strongly-correlated non-equilibrium quantum states of matter.
-The tremendous level of control and favorable time scales achieved in experiments with synthetic quantum matter, such as ultracold atoms, polar molecules, or trapped ions, renders these systems as ideal candidates to explore non-equilibrium quantum dynamics.
+The tremendous level of control and favorable time scales achieved in experiments with synthetic quantum matter, such as ultracold atoms, trapped ions, or superconducting qubits renders these systems as ideal candidates to explore non-equilibrium quantum dynamics.
 Furthermore, very powerful experimental techniques have also been developed to study dynamic processes in condensed matter systems.
 We develop both analytical and numerical techniques to explore the far-from-equilibrium quantum dynamics of these systems and study fundamental questions including thermalization in closed quantum systems, emergent phenomena in periodically driven Floquet systems, dynamic phase transitions, intertwined order far from equilibrium, and the competition between coherence and dissipation.

 |||Far-from-equilibrium field theory of many-body quantum spin systems: Prethermalization and relaxation of spin spiral states in three dimensions.
 M. Babadi, E. Demler, M. Knap, Phys.
 Rev. X 5, 041005 (2015).|

 Disordered many-body systems

 Disorder has a drastic influence on transport properties.
 In the presence of a random potential, a system of interacting electrons can become insulating; a phenomenon known as many-body localization.
 However, even beyond the vanishing transport such systems have very intriguing properties.
 For example, many-body localization describes an exotic phase of matter, which is robust to small changes in the microscopic Hamiltonian.
-Moreover, fundamental concepts of statistical mechanics break down in the many-body localized phase.
+Moreover, fundamental concepts of thermodynamics break down in the many-body localized phase.
 We study how these particular properties can be characterized by interferometric techniques, explore distinct experimental signatures of disordered systems, and analyze the transition from the localized to the delocalized phase.